rsikdar/super-tic-tac-toe-with-genetic-algo/README.md

 ## Competing the genetic algorithm structures against each other, and the importance of going first

 Over a 100 games, the weighted positions strategy won all games it went first, and tied all 100 games when it went second.
+While the win_rates against the other strategies weren't too different, weighted strategies performed significantly better.
+The difference being able to not win a single game however while going second suggests the idea that the weights are based on the opening gambit.
+The strategy will always make the same opening move in all situations.
+Once the strategy is not able to force the opponent into a set options of move, its ability to win diminishes significantly.
+To test this, I then ran both trained strategies against a randomized strategy and monte carlo, but with the genetic algorithms as second:

+One way to train against overfitting to the turn is by having the genetic algorithms not pick the highest move, but pick each move according to probabiliy of their weights.
+Another option would be to randomize whether it is player 1 or player 2 during training.
+Due to the time constraints, I did not get around to testing these ideas.

+## Future Improvements

+A found a paper that analyzed the structure of the game and discusses formalizing and reducing it to other problems(Group Actions on Winning Games of Super Tic-Tac-Toe: https://arxiv.org/pdf/1606.04779.pdf).
+However, I came across the paper pretty late, and didn't have time to implement the ideas of reducing the total number of states to rotations and reflections of other states.
+I think this would have helped greatly in both genetic algorithms, and could lead to new heuristic functions that better capture the game state.